-- e.
-Nominal Actual Disposal - Calculated as the actual real term disposals with half WACC adjustment and adjusted by actual CPI (1 year lagged). - 5) The amounts calculated in step 3) then form the variables stated in RIN tables 3.3.1, 3.3.2 and 3.3.3.
-RIN table 3.3.1 contains the aggregated RAB amounts, Table 3.3.2 disaggregates these amounts into each asset category specified in the EB RIN and RIN table 3.3.3 contains the yearly average RAB value of the disaggregated asset categories.
+e.
+Nominal Actual Disposal

+Calculated as the actual real term disposals with half WACC adjustment and adjusted by actual CPI (1 year lagged).

+4) The values calculated in step 3) then form the variables stated in EB RIN tables 3.3.1, 3.3.2 and 3.3.3.
+Table 3.3.1 contains the aggregated RAB values, Table 3.3.2 disaggregates these values into each asset category specified in the EB RIN and Table 3.3.3 contains the yearly average RAB value of the disaggregated asset categories.

-RIN Table 3.3.1 - Regulatory Asset Base Values
+EB RIN Table 3.3.1 - Regulatory Asset Base Values

-Aggregated RAB amounts are as set out in Table 3.3.5:
+Aggregated RAB values are as set out in Table 3.3.5: